Its-donkey/ps3syscon/docs/PS3-Uart-Guide.md

 ### Authentication

 Many commands require authentication.
-Click the "Auth" button or type `AUTH` in the command field.
+Click the "Authenticate" button.
 You should see:
 ```
 Auth successful
 ```